 SOAP developers can use any programming language supported by web services to code their applications.
 Provided those applications follow SOAP’s guidelines, they will be able to send and receive messages independent of the communicating machines’ application language or operating system.

 In practice, SOAP APIs are used in millions of unique ways all across the internet.
-They allow users to create, update, delete and recover sensitive data such as passwords, account information, and custom objects thousands of times per second.
+They allow users to create, update, delete, and recover sensitive data such as passwords, account information, and custom objects thousands of times per second.

 Of course, many of the above activities are accomplished through file transfer servers, which brings us back to MFT servers.